evanmarshall-dev/dev-setup/README.md

   git config --global user.email <replace with you@your-domain.com>
   ```

   - The first time you run the above commands will create a.gitconfig file in your root directory.
-The example gitconfig file can be found [HERE](https://update-with-link-to-project-guide).
+The example gitconfig file are referenced [HERE](#git-config).
 Instead of writing more commands in the terminal we will follow along using that example to create the rest of the config.

   - Create a file in your root directory called `.gitignore_global` (let's practice a common terminal command to create this file: `touch .gitignore_global`) and run the following command:

   ```node
   git config --global core.excludesfile ~/.gitignore_global
   ```

   - We will use and modify my example gitignore file to suit your needs.
-The example can be found [HERE](https://update-with-link-to-project-guide)
+The example is referenced [HERE](#git-ignore)

 - Node & NVM Setup